 The other bad news is that with recent changes in weather last year and this year again, we have had extreme heat in the early spring.
 As farmers we believe in man made climate change as we are personally seeing the effects.
 This heat has led to extensive “fruit drop” where our mandarins drop most of the baby fruit on the ground early in the season.

 Early season heat spells caused the small mandarin fruit to shrivel on the tree.

 That fruit then dropped to the ground, causing significant loss of our crop for the year.

 As a result, we have the smallest mandarin crop in years.
 We will not be taking orders online for shipped gift boxes at all this year.

 We plan to sell mandarins in bags from our farm once we start harvest in a few weeks.
-We may have a few boxes available at that time to ship to our established customers but we expect to be limiting orders for shipped boxes to one per customer, shipped only to their own home address.
+We may have a few boxes available at that time to ship to our established customers depending upon harvest conditions.

 If you would like to be updated on the progression of the harvest, and supply, and to be notified when harvest begins, please send an email to us and we will put you on the email notification list.